BUT, if you catch them in time or if you are able to fix them, then you can also fix your relationship.

 This article lists 7 of the most common dysfunctional relationship types.

-Dysfunctional relationship follow patterns of behavior that are repeated over time, and that’s why some relationship reseacher calls them “dysfunctional relationship dances”.
+Dysfunctional relationships follow patterns of behavior that are repeated over time, and that’s why some relationship researcher calls them “dysfunctional relationship dances”.

 I will use the same expression for this article.